shreeramneupane/todo_node/database.md

     * inside the route, create new object of **User** model with user's name
     * save the object
     * if errors occurs, send response with **Bad Request** status and error message

+* List all the users
+  * create a get route, */users*, send JSON response